zpreisler/pyMaXRDXRF/README.md

 `-s $n` option can be used to set shift at start of the program

+`-z $n` option can be used to set z-shift at start of the program

 ```
 python main.py data_XRD -l -s 2
 ```